-Unless your beneficiary elects a different form of payment, your death benefits will be paid to your beneficiary in a single lump sum payment.
-Your beneficiary may elect a single life annuity, joint life annuity or payment over a fixed period.
-However, the law may restrict the way that your death benefits are paid to your beneficiary.
+If the value of your death benefit is \$5,000 or less, it will be distributed to your beneficiary in a single-sum payment.
+If the value exceeds \$5,000, your beneficiaries may elect to receive your death benefit in a single-sum payment or installments.
+However, the law may restrict the way that it is paid to your beneficiary.
 If the entire vested amount in your accounts has been paid to you before you die in the form of a single sum, an annuity contract, installment contract, or any other way, your beneficiaries will not receive a death benefit from the Plan.
 There may be a survivor benefit, however, under an annuity or other contract.